Doctors no longer need to sacrifice precision for comfort

 The new design removes the weight of cumbersome surgical loupes from the nasal bridge and ears, and redistributes the burden evenly across the head.
 The ergonomic surgical loupes head strap relieves the pain associated with poor posture and long procedures.
 It is easy to use, and fastens comfortably and securely to the user’s head.

-A leading pediatric ophthalmologist at the University of Nebraska Medical Center, Donny Suh, M.D., and a local inventor, James Hermsen, teamed up to invent the device.
+A leading pediatric ophthalmologist, formerly at the University of Nebraska Medical Center, Donny Suh, M.D., and a local inventor, James Hermsen, teamed up to invent the device.

 The device is already available for purchase at SuhHermsen.com, but to discuss licensing opportunities, contact Tyler Scherr, Ph.D., at email@example.com or 402-559-2140.